Gunfuboy/WarCardGame-App/README.md

 # A War Card Game App
 A simple War card game app on IOS.

-App idea and assets are credits to @CodeWithChris on YouTube.
+The rule of the game is simple: you win when you draw a card that is higher than your opponent (the Dealer).

 <p align ="center">
     <img src="Photos/Main_Page.png" width = "50%" height = "50%">